About Us

 • A beach towel or sarong.

-Keep the seasons in the highlands in mind, since there are two clearly defined seasons, rainy and dry; however, being prepared will not stop you from visiting the best destinations such as Machu Picchu, Rainbow Mountain, Cusco and its archaeological sites, among others, so make sure to bring:
+Keep the seasons in the Highlands in mind, since there are two well-defined seasons, rainy and dry; however, being prepared will not stop you from visiting top destinations such as Machu Picchu, Rainbow Mountain, Cusco and its archaeological sites, and more, so make sure to bring:

 • A rain poncho and waterproof clothing.